27 Aug 2018, by GekeDijkstra

 0 Comments on this event

 From July 1st until November 25th, the exhibition "Water, Wind, and Waves: Marine Paintings from the Dutch Golden Age" will be on view at the National Gallery of Art, Washington, DC, featuring some 45 paintings, drawings, prints, rare books, and ship models drawn largely from the Gallery's collection of Dutch art.
+The museum will host a series of gallery talks from September 4th until October 4th.

 During the 17th century, the Dutch were a nation of merchants, engineers, sailors, and skaters.
 Water was central to their economic prosperity and naval prowess, essential as a means of transportation, and popular as a site for recreation year-round.
 "Water, Wind, and Waves: Marine Paintings from the Dutch Golden Age" will explore the multifaceted relationship the Dutch had with water during their Golden Age.
 Demonstrating the various roles water played in Dutch daily life, images range from quiet harbor vistas to stormy seascapes, wintry skating scenes to summery water views.
 In addition to a selection of loans from several private collectors and a public museum, the exhibition will also present a number of works from the Corcoran Collection.